adl/seminator-docker/README.md

    - `seminator --complement=spot automaton.hoa >complement.hoa` will first semi-determinize the automata and then apply Spot's implementation of the NCSB complementation algorithm, outputting the results in `complement.hoa`.
    - `seminator --complement=pldi automaton.hoa >complement.hoa` does the same, but using the PLDI variant of the NCSB complementation (which is implemented in seminator).

+3. [Seminator 1.1 and 1.2](https://github.com/mklokocka/seminator/) are installed in `/usr/local/bin/` as `seminator-1.1` and `seminator-1.2`.
+For instance:

+   - `seminator-1.2 automaton.hoa >semidet.hoa` will semi-determinize the automaton in `automaton.hoa`

+   These versions do not support complementation, and will only process one automaton at a time.

-3. [Owl 19.06.03](https://owl.model.in.tum.de/) was installed in `/usr/local/{share,bin}/`.
+4. [Owl 19.06.03](https://owl.model.in.tum.de/) was installed in `/usr/local/{share,bin}/`.
 This is a Java library for ω-automata manipulation, and like spot, it installs many command-line tools.
 The following commands are related to seminator:

    - `ltl2ldgba 'F(a & GFb) R c' >semidet.hoa` builds a semi-deterministic generalized-Büchi automaton from an LTL formula
    - `ltl2ldgba -s 'F(a & GFb) R c' >semidet.hoa` is a "symmetric" variant of this construction
    - `nba2ldba -I automaton.hoa >semidet.hoa` builds a semi-deterministic automaton from `automaton.hoa`

-4. [ROLL 1.0](https://github.com/ISCAS-PMC/roll-library) (Regular $\omega$-automata Learning Library) was installed in `/usr/local/{share,bin}/`.
+5. [ROLL 1.0](https://github.com/ISCAS-PMC/roll-library) (Regular $\omega$-automata Learning Library) was installed in `/usr/local/{share,bin}/`.
 This is Java library with a command-line interface.
 For simplicity, we have installed a script called `roll`.

    - `roll complement automaton.hoa -out complement.hoa` will read `automaton.hoa` and output its complement in `complement.hoa`; this replaces the [Buechic tool](https://iscasmc.ios.ac.cn/buechic/doku.php).

-5. [GOAL-20200107](http://goal.im.ntu.edu.tw/) This is a pre-release of the next release of GOAL (Graphical Tool for Omega-Automata and Logics).
+6. [GOAL-20200107](http://goal.im.ntu.edu.tw/) This is a pre-release of the next release of GOAL (Graphical Tool for Omega-Automata and Logics).
 The docker image contains a "headerless" version of the Java runtime, enough to run GOAL from the command-line, but not to start its graphical interface.
 Additionally, [the Fribourg plugin](http://goal.im.ntu.edu.tw/wiki/doku.php?id=goal:extensions#fribourg_construction)) provides a new complementation implementation.

    - `gc batch '$temp = complement -m fribourg sba.hoa; save -c HOAF $temp complement.hoa;'` will complement the state-based Büchi automaton stored in `sba.hoa` using the Fribourg construction, and will save the result in `complement.hoa`.
    - `gc batch '$temp = complement -m piterman -eq -sp sba.hoa; save -c HOAF $temp complement.hoa;'` does the same using the Piterman construction